 Really, Laura did nothing to encourage him – and a fair amount to discourage him – and yet he succumbed to limerence regardless.
 In this sort of scenario, it is hard to think of anything that the LO could be blamed for.

-2) The narcissist LO
+2. The narcissist LO

 At the other end of the scale, we have the narcissist LO.
 They see the limerent as a source of narcissistic supply, and delight in keeping them hanging on, validating their own wonderfulness.
 In these cases there seems plenty of blame for the LO; they may even have initiated the initial glimmer, fanned it into a flame, and then cultivated an attachment on their own terms.
 Even worse, because these LOs are not emotionally invested themselves, they can run hot and cold with the limerent, depending on what other entertainment they have in their lives.
-If they are bored, their pet limerent will be stroked and cajoled and given attention.
-If they have spied another shiny object they want, then the limerent is an irritation and treated disdainfully or ignored.
-This feeds the uncertainty engine of limerence.

-This is the scenario in which vulnerable limerents can reasonably feel they have been treated unfairly.
+This is a scenario in which vulnerable limerents can reasonably feel they have been treated unfairly.
 Once the pattern of behaviour is recognised, however, it is then up to the limerent as to whether they decide to continue the dance.

-3) The mutually-limerent LO
+3. The mutually-limerent LO

 This is a tricky one.
 If both limerents are single, then Happy Days.
 But if they are not both available, then a mutually destructive spiral of behaviour can unfold where they oscillate between drawing together and then drawing back.
 It is also likely that the strength of the limerence will vary – both between the two, and over time – and so one can be pulling when the other is pushing, and that unsettles both, and so the unhealthy tug of war continues.
 In the thick of an episode like this, the idea of apportioning blame is a bit redundant: both participants are both instigator and sufferer, and whoever is most blameworthy can vary day by day.

-4) The ambivalent LO
+4. The ambivalent LO

 The preceding extreme cases are easy to understand and mentally organise.
 However, to judge from my inbox, far commoner is a situation where the LO is ambivalent, or hard to “read”, or non-committal in one way or another.
 Here we are on more middling ground.
 Sometimes, the limerent feels encouraged by something LO says or does: